priyanksharma7/tracking-lamp/README.md

 *Note: Experiment and adjust these 4 parameters: tracker type, confidence, skip frames and frame width to achieve a good balance between speed and accuracy.
 The above defaults work on my Jetson Nano.*

+`pantilt.py` : Helper program to test the pantilthat library and visualize the range of the motors through 180° in 2 directions.
+A Pan Tilt HAT is connected to the 40 GPIO pins and controls the 2 servo motors.
+Since a Pan Tilt HAT cannot be connected to a laptop/desktop, this program can run only on Raspberry Pi or a Jetson Nano.
+The camera is attached on the top of the HAT.

+    python pantilt.py

+Note: Press 'Ctrl+C' in the terminal to exit.

 `pid.py` : Helper function to smooth out the control signal sent to the pan and tilt motors using a simple Proportional-Integral-Derivative controller.

 `3_fullsystem.py` : This program detects hands and drives the pan-tilt motors to keep the target object in the middle of the frame.
-A Pan Tilt HAT is used to control the 2 servo motors and the camera is mouted on top.
-Since a Pan Tilt HAT cannot be connected to a laptop/desktop, this program can run only on Raspberry Pi (mode=0) or a Jetson Nano (mode=1).
+It only works on Raspberry Pi (mode=0) or a Jetson Nano (mode=1).
 Another important step is tuning the pan and tilt PIDs independently.
 Please refer to the source [here](https://www.pyimagesearch.com/2019/04/01/pan-tilt-face-tracking-with-a-raspberry-pi-and-opencv/).
 I have infused my hand tracking algorithm into the pan tilt program by Adrian Rosebrock of [PyImageSearch](https://www.pyimagesearch.com/).
 The 4 parameters descibed in the previous program are available in this program too and can be adjusted similarly.

     python 3_fullsystem.py -m 1 (for Jetson Nano)